Roymaniac/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Use `chmod ug+x,o+r hello` set execute permission for the `owner` &  `group owner`, and read permission for `other users`

 Use `chmod a+x`to add execution permission on `owner`, `group owner` & `other user`

+Use `chmod 007 hello` set permission to the file `hello` given each different permission